kuyazee/kuyazee/README.md

 🔭 &nbsp; Built Apps and Development Teams as Head of Mobile Development at [@stratpoint](https://stratpoint.com/) (Jan 2020-July 2025)

-🏥 &nbsp; Working on an app that for public health in the PH at [@innovationsch](https://innovationsch.org/) (Nov 2020-Present)
+🏥 &nbsp; Working on an several appls for public health in the PH at [@innovationsch](https://innovationsch.org/) (Nov 2020-Present)

 🏪 &nbsp; Working on some e-commerce Shopify apps for [Shop Suki](https://shopsuki.ph/) and [KCC Malls](https://kccmalls.com/) (May 2022-Present)

-🌱 &nbsp; Currently learning Product Management, Google Cloud, and React Native
+🌱 &nbsp; Currently learning Video Editing, Gyro Gaming, Product Management, and React Native

 🇵🇭 &nbsp; Volunteering in tech communities in the Philippines at [@flutterph](https://flutter.ph/) and [@swiftph](https://swift.ph/), join us!